Division Molecular Physics

 - Reaction and energy transfer in molecules and fluids

-- Determination of energy levels by high resolution laser spectroscopy
+- Determination of energy-level structures by high resolution spectroscopy

-- Theoretical methods to calculate potentials and wave packets
+- Theoretical methods to calculate potentials, quantum states, and wavepackets

 The Molecular Physics Division is a member of the Section "Atoms, Molecules, Optics and Plasma Physics" (SAMOP).

-The FV Molekülphysik has currently about 830 active members.
+The FV Molekülphysik has about 1000 active members.